 Hearing you need cataract surgery might cause you to feel anxious.
 Fear of the unknown is common and can get the best of us sometimes.
 Your ophthalmologist will provide you with information regarding the surgery and will answer any questions you might have.

 Anticipating clearer vision after the procedure is something to look forward to especially, if your cataracts have affected your life style.
-If you are nervous, discussing your options with your doctor can help you determine what you need to do.
+If you are nervous, discussing your cataract surgery options with your doctor can help you determine what you need to do.

 Prior to the Procedure

-Your doctor will perform non-invasive advanced imaging about a week or so before your surgery.
+Before you start preparing for cataract surgery, your doctor will perform non-invasive advanced imaging about a week or so before your surgery.
 These tests are to determine the dimensions of your eye for selection of your replacement lens.

 All patients who get cataract surgery receive an artificial intraocular lens or IOL.
 The ultimate goal is improved vision due to the lenses’ ability to focus light on the retina of your eye.
 You won’t be able to see or feel this lens and will become part of your eye.